 So, from the author’s perspective, if you wanted to portray your melee combat more realistically, how would you go about doing it?
 Well, research is always the best answer, and it couldn’t hurt to at least watch some HEMA sparring to get an idea of what certain types of sword fighting probably looked like (or even take a few classes yourself).
 That said, I think the five “myths” I’m going to debunk below are a good place to start.
 At least, they’re things that jump out at me when I’m watching movies or TV that feature sword-fighting and such.

 Let me preface this list by saying I am by no means an expert in this subject, but I’m not entirely clueless either.
-I’ve done some form of full-contact fighting (SCA, HEMA, etc) for the better part of 20 years, so I’m reasonably well acquainted with the mechanics of hitting people and trying not to get hit in return.
+I’ve done some form of full-contact fighting (SCA, HEMA, etc) off and on for the better part of 20 years, so I’m reasonably well acquainted with the mechanics of hitting people and trying not to get hit in return.
 Also, please note, I have probably violated every one of these “rules” in my writing for various reasons (“cuz its cool” being at the top of the list), so, please, don’t take this as me laying down the gospel.
 The idea here is not to remove the fun from fight scenes but to identify a few easy fixes if you wanted to present melee in a slightly more realistic fashion.
 If that’s not your thing, you’re not wrong by any means.
 There’re a lot of ways to write good action scenes in fiction, and ultra-realistic is not everyone’s cup of tea.

 Okay, here we go.